Skip to main content

 How Long Is a Building Permit Good For in Springfield?

-Who Pulls the Permit in Springfield?
+Who Should Pull the Permit in Springfield?

 Chuck’s Take